-Degree: DEGREE in Business Administration and Innovation Management / DEGREE in Tourism and Leisure Management / DEGREE in Marketing and Digital Communities /
+Degree: DEGREE in Business Administration and Innovation Management / DEGREE in Tourism and Leisure Management / DEGREE in Marketing and Digital Communities / DEGREE in Logistics and Maritime Business Year: First, Second, Third (Fourth) Term: First, Second, Third ECTS Credits: 6 Teaching Staff: UPF Languages - Pompeu Fabra University Language of instruction: French

-GENERAL OBJECTIVES:

-- To consolidate, deepen and widen students' communicative competence in French through the practice of the different linguistic skills in an academic and professional context. - To acquire linguistic knowledge corresponding to CEFR level A1 as described in the Common European Framework of Reference for Languages (CEFR).
-The Common European Framework of Reference for Languages standardizes linguistic knowledge inside the European Union. - To promote awareness of and respect for the cultures where the language studied is spoken. - Introduce learning and communication techniques and strategies - Introduce basic verb tense system and structures - Introduce systems for learning vocabulary - Introduce language and techniques to facilitate communication - Introduce basic writing techniques
+General subject learning objectives GENERAL OBJECTIVES: • To consolidate, deepen and widen students' communicative competence in French through the practice of the different linguistic skills in an academic and professional context.
+To acquire linguistic knowledge corresponding to CEFR level A1 as described in the Common European Framework of Reference for Languages (CEFR).
+The Common European Framework of Reference for Languages standardizes linguistic knowledge inside the European Union. • To promote awareness of and respect for the cultures where the language studied is spoken.
+Introduce learning and communication techniques and strategies Introduce basic verb tense system and structures Introduce systems for learning vocabulary Introduce language and techniques to facilitate communication Introduce basic writing techniques

-- To understand the general and specific ideas of texts relating to day-to-day communication - To know how to predict the content of a text using non-linguistic resources - To understand simple authentic or simplified texts (press adverts, posters, instructions etc.)

-- To understand general and specific information in French relating to familiar communicative situations - To extract specific information from simple, familiar spoken texts (explanations, instructions etc.)

-To produce simple written texts in the form of postcards, letters etc., and simple descriptions of people and places

-• To be able to participate in a simple conversation in French
+SPECIFIC OBJECTIVES Reading comprehension To understand the general and specific ideas of texts relating to day-to-day communication • To know how to predict the content of a text using non-linguistic resources • To understand simple authentic or simplified texts (press adverts, posters, instructions etc.) Listening comprehension To understand general and specific information in French relating to familiar communicative situations • To extract specific information from simple, familiar spoken texts (explanations, instructions etc.) Written expression • To produce simple written texts in the form of postcards, letters etc., and simple descriptions of people and places Spoken expression To be able to participate in a simple conversation in French

-CB1: Students have demonstrated having knowledge and understanding in an area of study that starts from general secondary education, but which is usually at an advanced level supported by advanced textbooks, and also includes some knowledge coming from the vanguard of the field of study.
+2.1 Basic CB1: Students have demonstrated having knowledge and Competences understanding in an area of study that starts from general secondary education, but which is usually at an advanced level supported by advanced textbooks, and also includes some knowledge coming from the vanguard of the field of study.
 CB4: Students are able to transmit information, idees, problems and solutions to a specialized and non-specialized public.

-CG2: Be able to innovate by developing an open attitude towards change and being willing to re-evaluate old mental models that limit thinking.

-G1: Develop skills for searching for, processing and analysing information from a range of sources so as to apply them to problem solving.
+2.2 General CG2: Be able to innovate by developing an open attitude Competences towards change and being willing to re-evaluate old mental models that limit thinking.
+Logistics and Maritime Business G1: Develop skills for searching for, processing and analysing information from a range of sources so as to apply them to problem solving.
 G2: To be autonomous in the area of personal planning, the selection of appropriate resources and to have the maturity to assume decision-making responsibilities.

-CT5: Develop tasks applying the acquired knowledge with flexibility and creativity and adapting it to new contexts and situations.
+2.3 Transverse CT5: Develop tasks applying the acquired knowledge with Competences flexibility and creativity and adapting it to new contexts and situations.

-CE16: Express oneself appropriately in written and spoken form in at least a third foreign Language.

-CE20: Express oneself appropriately in written and spoken form in at least a third foreign Language.

-CE12: Apply the English Language in different cultural environments of business negotiation.
+2.4 Specific Business Administration Competences CE16: Express oneself appropriately in written and spoken form in at least a third foreign Language.
+Leisure and Tourism Management CE20: Express oneself appropriately in written and spoken form in at least a third foreign Language.
+Marketing and Digital Communities CE12: Apply the English Language in different cultural environments of business negotiation.

-E.2.
+Logistics and Maritime Business E.2.
 To demonstrate the capacity to communicate fluidly in Spanish, Catalan and English, in both written and spoken form, in the area of logistics and maritime business.